D4wnstar/aetherwisp/Statistics/Concepts/Independent variables.md

 Two variables may be **conditionally independent** if they are independent only when given a third one:
 $$\text{conditionally independent if }f(x,y|z)=f(x|z)f(y|z)$$
 where we're using [[Conditional distribution function|conditional distribution functions]].
 An example of conditional independence are the steps of a [[Markov chain]].

+Independence is a testable property.
+A [[chi-square test]] for independence can be used to do so.
 ### Properties
 - The [[covariance]] is zero: $\text{cov}(X,Y)=0$.
 By extension, the correlation is also zero: $\rho=0$.
 Note that the converse does not hold.
 Covariance being zero is a necessary but not sufficient condition for independence.